-It appears that most of the Shukria Arab live in central Sudan.
-They can be found on the western edge of the Nile River basin southwest of the city of Khartoum.
+It appears that most of the Shukria Arabs live in central Sudan.
+Most live in an area bounded by the Blue Nile, Nile, and Atbara rivers.
 They live primarily in rural villages and settlements situated along small waterways.
 These villages are of two different types: large villages, and the other more popular style, villages strung out along the Nile River in a continuous chain of closely adjacent huts.

 The Shukria are primarily Sunni Muslims.
 One of the smallest groups of Arabs in Sudan, the Shukria compose a very small percentage of Sudan's total population.
 They speak an Arabic dialect called Shukriyya, or Badawi.

 Life is centered around the village for most of the Shukria.
 Large villages in Sudan can have up to 3,000 people; whereas, small villages have only a few hundred.
 Villages have no formal physical structure.
 Most have only one shop, which supplies necessities such as sugar, coffee beans, spices, and kerosene.
 Most families live in compounds composed of one or more houses, all of which are enclosed by a wall of mud or thorns.
 The houses are usually single-storied, flat-roofed structures made of mud brick.
 Usually, there is only one interior room.
 Occasionally, homes will have a thatched roof extending out to make a porch.
 It is thought that some Shukria live in southern Sudan below the juncture of the Blue and White Niles, living in what is known as Sudanese style houses.
 These are round, one room huts with thatched, cone-shaped roofs.
 In some areas, the base is made of mud; in others, it is of thatch.

 In Sudan, the great majority of the population is employed in agriculture, and it is the basis of the Shukria economy.
 The major crops grown include wheat, maize, vegetables, and coffee.
 Domestic animals are kept in small yards to supply daily needs of milk and eggs.